LeeRIII/Data_projects_TripleTen/CrewTracker/ReadMe.md

 Peer Reviewer:
-  1️) Make sure you can open the Power BI file and determine that it looks more or less like the original Crystal Report 2️) Check the SQL Query is there and it looks like the original.
+  1️) Make sure you can open the Power BI file and determine that it looks more or less like the original Crystal Report 2️) Check SQL Query for accuracy.
   3️) Check all formula fields have been converted to calculated fields or measures in PowerBI.
   4️) Check for completeness and the report is achieving the original purpose.

-Call List Merge Report:
-  1) Merge source SQL Queries into one SQL Direct Query.
-  2) Build Power BI Dashboard according to Call List Reports layout expectations.
-Using best judgment for variances between the three reports.
-  3) Convert Crystal Report Formula Fields into Power BI DAX as Measures and Calculations, ensuring the formatting allows for various potential future uses.

 ### Results:
-Through my externship, CrewTracker was able to move from Crystal Reports, a legacy reporting tool that can be cumbersome for complex data analysis.
-We were able to initiate efforts to convert all report data to Power BI.
+Post externship, CrewTracker was able to move from SAP Crystal Reports, a legacy reporting and dashboard tool, dependent on remote connection.
+We were convert all report data to Power BI dashboards accessible by cloud.
 This modern platform allows for more user-friendly and interactive dashboards, facilitating deeper data insights.
 By providing a more intuitive reporting system, CrewTracker will empower its clients to gain a clearer understanding of their data, ultimately leading to improved decision-making and potentially higher client satisfaction.
+Estimated 4 weeks of works alleviated from CrewTracker personnel.

 ### Personal Stats:
-- As a First Responder I attempted to Catalog = 91 Crystal Reports
+- As a First Responder I successfully Cataloged Crystal Reports = 35/43 assigned reports.
+8 reports were deemed redundant or obsolete.
-- Successful Cataloged Crystal Reports = 73 (the remaining files were "File Not Found")
-- Power BI conversations Peer Reviewed = 9
+- Power BI conversations Peer Reviewed = 8
-- Power BI Report Completed = 3 (Merged Report into 1)